coder-ka/vite-electron-template/README.md

 Pushing commit to `main` branch invoke github actions to automatically create draft release.

-You can set additional environment variables e.g. `CSC_LINK` to code sigining for mac build in `.github/workflows/draft-release.yml`.
+You can set additional environment variables (e.g. `CSC_LINK` for code sigining in mac build) in `.github/workflows/draft-release.yml`.